algrym/covert-channels/README.md

 _I wrote this as the deliverable on an independant study program in 2006.
 You can see the code on [github](https://github.com/algrym/covert-channels) or the original [PDF.](docs/covert.pdf)_

-_The documentation and proof of concept are included here for informational purposes only under the MIT License._
+_The documentation and proof of concept are included here for informational purposes only under the MIT License.
+Please don't use it for Evil._

+_**A. J. Wright** -- ajw@ajw.io_

 # Abstract
 Covert channels are used to secretly convey information from one place